o1-labs/proof-systems/book/src/specs/kimchi.md

 We run the following algorithm:

+1. Setup the Fq-Sponge.
+2. Absorb the commitment of the public input polynomial with the Fq-Sponge.
+3. Absorb the commitments to the registers / witness columns with the Fq-Sponge.
+4. TODO: lookup (joint combiner challenge)
+5. TODO: lookup (absorb)
+6. Sample $\beta$ with the Fq-Sponge.
+7. Sample $\gamma$ with the Fq-Sponge.
+8. TODO: lookup
+9. Absorb the commitment to the permutation trace with the Fq-Sponge.
 10. Sample $\alpha'$ with the Fq-Sponge.
 11. Derive $\alpha$ from $\alpha'$ using the endomorphism (TODO: details).
 12. Enforce that the length of the $t$ commitment is of size `PERMUTS`.
-13. absorb the commitment to the quotient polynomial $t$ into the argument and sample zeta.
+13. Absorb the commitment to the quotient polynomial $t$ into the argument.
 14. Sample $\zeta'$ with the Fq-Sponge.
 15. Derive $\zeta$ from $\zeta'$ using the endomorphism (TODO: specify).
 16. Setup the Fr-Sponge.